 Living in a theme house is a unique on-campus housing option for small groups of third and fourt-year students.
 Theme houses are designed for students looking to not only experience a little more independence in their living situation, but also focus more deeply on their passion for service, activism or outreach.

-A competitive application process identifies Theme House residents based upon selection criteria that emphasizes a commitment to engage in service learning and volunteer projects throughout the academic year.
-Each year, interested students apply in groups of 3-10 students, creating a proposal that speaks to what their group would like to accomplish by living together in community for the year.
+A competitive application process identifies theme house residents based upon selection criteria that emphasizes a commitment to engage in service learning and volunteer projects throughout the academic year.
+Each year, interested students apply in groups of 2 – 15 students, creating a proposal that speaks to what their group would like to accomplish by living together in community for the year.
 The proposal includes their theme and describes how the group would like to “live out” the chosen theme.
-These proposals include a plan for service projects for the academic year, focus on how the theme will enhance individual curricular and co-curricular experiences at Augustana College, and address what the group would like to gain from living together.
+These proposals include a plan for service projects for the academic year, focus on how the theme will enhance individual curricular and co-curricular experiences at Augustana, and address what the group would like to gain from living together.